 I live in Duluth, Minnesota, near the big lake.
 Cresting the hill on Piedmont Avenue on the way down to St. Louis Bay, 800 feet below, I am never disappointed.
 F16’s thunder skyward from the airbase like clockwork in the morning and sunsets cap the day with critters roaming through the side yard.

 I have walked a varied path, born and raised a Roman Catholic, a Christian Brother for four and half years at St. Mary’s University in Winona, Minnesota, a teacher/counselor and Licensed Psychologist.

 As a psychologist, I started and managed a sexual abuse treatment program.
 I assessed and treated perpetrators and young victims of both sexual and physical abuse.
-My life work was devoted to working with kids.
+I was an English teacher at the high school level and a guidance counselor for many years in a traditional and alternative secondary school setting.
+My life work has been devoted to working with kids.
+They fascinate.

+Deemed “serious” at an early age, I was identified as “sensitive.”
+That’s not bad, but like most things, can be a two-edged sword.
+There are times when the blade swings one way and carves out places where experience, intuition and self-discipline converge and create something unique that touches another.
 But the arc of that steel can also sweep in the opposite direction.
-Then when it strikes the arms bearer, it not only wounds, but if it gets stuck halfway through a swipe, infects and sends the swordsman toward dark places.
-Murky locales have value, but staying there, rubbing the sore spot or worrying a laceration’s edge, becomes the end point, with little way out.
+If it strikes the arms bearer, it wounds.
+If it gets stuck halfway through a stroke, it infects and sends the swordsman toward dark places.
+Murky locales have value, but staying, rubbing the sore spot or worrying the laceration’s edge becomes a preoccupation.
 The behavior leads nowhere.

 Feel free to contact me at email@example.com.